Meat Impact | Environment | Overestimation | Climate Change | Eating Less Meat | Reducing the Impact | Conclusion | FAQ | Studies

-While some organizations claim that livestock farming drives climate change, individual studies, on the other hand, state that regenerative agriculture can actually reduce greenhouse gas emissions.
+While some organizations claim that livestock farming drives climate change, individual studies, on the other hand, state that regenerative agriculture can reduce greenhouse gas emissions.

 The fact that livestock alone is said to account for the lion’s share of global greenhouse gas emissions piqued my interest.